 You have data, and you have Power BI.

-So why can't you glean any real insights into the information?
+So why can't you glean any real insights from the data?
 Or maybe you're dealing with a different problem: as you examine your data, you're struggling to write the formula that provides the numbers you need.

 Either way, your problem is most likely with the data model.